 - 1 Unless the parties otherwise agree, the award of costs is in the discretion of the arbitral tribunal.
-In exercising its discretion, the tribunal may take into account such circumstances as it considers relevant, including the extent to which each party has conducted the arbitration in an expeditious and cost-effective manner. - 2 For purposes of paragraph 1 "costs" includes costs of arbitration as defined in article 40, paragraph 2 and: - (a) The legal and other costs incurred by the parties in relation to the arbitration; - (b) The reasonable travel and other expenses of witnesses. - 3.
-If the arbitral tribunal settles the costs it shall be entitled to employ the services of a professional taxing consultant to assist it in determining the amount of such costs to be awarded.
-In the event of the arbitral tribunal employing the services of a professional taxing consultant, the costs thereof shall be costs in the cause subject to the arbitral tribunal's directive as to costs in its final award. - 4.
-If the parties agree or the arbitral tribunal directs that the costs be taxed by the Taxing Master of the Court and the Taxing Master refuses or is unable to tax such costs, then the matter shall revert to the arbitral tribunal, which shall either refer the costs to be taxed by such professional taxing service as may be agreed or, in the absence of agreement, as it may appoint or make an award of such costs as it deems reasonable in the circumstances. - 5.
+In exercising its discretion, the tribunal may take into account such circumstances as it considers relevant, including the extent to which each party has conducted the arbitration in an expeditious and cost-effective manner. - 2 For purposes of paragraph 1 "costs" includes costs of arbitration as defined in article 42, paragraph 2 and: - (a) The legal and other costs reasonably incurred by the parties in relation to the arbitration; - (b) The reasonable travel and other expenses of witnesses. - 3.
+If the arbitral tribunal settles the costs payable by one party to another it shall be entitled to employ the services of a professional taxing consultant to assist it in determining the amount of such costs to be awarded and shall settle the amount of such costs on such reasonable basis as it deems appropriate in the circumstances. - 4.
+If the parties agree or the arbitral tribunal directs that the costs be taxed by the Taxing Master of the Court and the Taxing Master refuses or is unable to tax such costs, then the matter shall revert to the arbitral tribunal, which shall either: - (a) Employ the services of a professional taxing consultant as may be agreed or, in the absence of agreement, as it may appoint to assist it in determining the amount of such costs to be awarded, or - (b) Make an award of such costs as it deems reasonable in the circumstances. - 5.
+In the event of the arbitral tribunal employing the services of a professional taxing consultant under paragraph 3 or 4, the costs thereof shall be costs in the cause subject to the arbitral tribunal's directive as to costs in its final award. - 6.
+The arbitral tribunal shall not be required to apply the rates or procedures for assessing such costs practised by any state court or other legal authority. - 7.
 At any time during the arbitral proceedings, the arbitral tribunal may, on the application of a party, make a decision on costs and order payment in an award.
-For this purpose, costs include a deposit required from one party by the arbitral tribunal and paid by another under article 42, paragraph 3. - 6.
-The arbitral tribunal may direct that recoverable costs of the arbitration, or any part of the arbitral proceedings, should be limited to a specified amount and/or duration of the hearing and/or in any other appropriate manner. - 7.
-Any directive made by the arbitral tribunal under paragraph 6 may be varied at any stage provided that a direction for the limitation of costs or any variation thereof must be made sufficiently in advance of the incurring of costs or the taking of steps to which it relates for the limitation to be taken into account. - 8 The arbitral tribunal shall not exercise its powers under paragraphs 6 and 7 without first affording the parties an opportunity to make submissions to it.
+For this purpose, costs include a deposit required from one party by the arbitral tribunal and paid by another under article 44, paragraph 3. - 8.
+The arbitral tribunal may direct that recoverable costs of the arbitration, or any part of the arbitral proceedings, should be limited to a specified amount and/or duration of the hearing and/or in any other appropriate manner.

+- 9. Any directive made by the arbitral tribunal under paragraph 8 may be varied at any stage provided that a direction for the limitation of costs or any variation thereof must be made sufficiently in advance of the incurring of costs or the taking of steps to which it relates for the limitation to be taken into account. - 10.
+The arbitral tribunal shall not exercise its powers under paragraphs 8 and 9 without first affording the parties an opportunity to make submissions to it.

-42. Deposit of Costs
+44. Deposit of Costs